 There are millions of health and fitness blogs out there, so how do you know what’s worth reading?

-How can you curate a better selection of health and fitness blogs to read for information and motivation?
+How can you curate a better selection of health and fitness news and blogs to read for information and motivation?

 Look for personal expertise and credentials.